AdamBromiley/percy/README.md

 - Memory value parsing (with or without units)

 ## Dependencies
-The following dependencies must be installed to system:
+The following dependencies must be installed to system **if building with** `make mp`:
 - The [GNU Multiple Precision Arithmetic Library](https://gmplib.org/) (GMP), version 5.0.0 or later
 - The [GNU Multiple Precision Floating-Point Reliable Library](https://www.mpfr.org/) (MPFR), version 3.0.0 or later
 - The [GNU Multiple Precision Complex Library](http://www.multiprecision.org/mpc/home.html) (MPC)

 ## Installation
 `make` from the project's root directory to build the `libpercy.so` shared object.
+To enable arbitray-precision floating-point parsing with the MPFR and MPC libraries, build with `make mp` instead.

 For use with programs, refer to the following example: